 Nearly a billion people around the world have no access to clean drinking water.

 Every year, 3.6 million die as a result—most of them children.
-The Clean Water Institute of Calvin College (CWICC) does more than just respond to this critical global need; it also empowers Calvin students from a wide range of disciplines to expand their perspective and enact renewal in every corner of God’s kingdom.
+The Clean Water Institute (CWI) does more than just respond to this critical global need; it also empowers Calvin students from a wide range of disciplines to expand their perspective and enact renewal in every corner of God’s kingdom.

-Lack of clean drinking water corrodes the ciritical structure of communitites—health, education, business—and sabatoges future growth.
+Lack of clean drinking water corrodes the critical structure of communities—health, education, business—and sabotages future growth.
 The destructive effect is similar around the world, but its causes are unique to the history, culture and environment of each region.
 Any solution must be versatile, adaptable and informed by a deep and wide expertise.

 The causes of this challenge are too diverse for any one, simple solution.
-That is why the work of CWICC is so important—and our holistic, mission-based approach sets us apart.
+That is why the work of CWI is so important—and our holistic, mission-based approach sets us apart.

 Transformational for at-risk communities: